GrokkingGrok/Project-Asimov/CONTRIBUTING.md

 Once you really internalize this key mechanism of moving data through the economy, the rest is easy.

+## The Perfect *Flow* Analogy?
+Imagine you have a blow gun that shoots one dart at a time.
+In this example, each dart would be a *flow* moving from one `actor`, you, the source, to another `actor`, the target.

+You have three kinds of darts.
+  * One is a normal dart.
+You shoot it, it either hits its target or misses.
+  * Another has a string attached to it.
+    * If you hit your target, you can pull the string tight and transfer messages along it like with two cups and a string as long as its stuck in the target.
+    * This is a persistent *flow*.
+  * The final kind of dart is very special.
+    * If this dart hits its target, it can shoot more darts and hit other targets automatically.
+    * And some of those are special darts as well, they shoot their own darts if they hit their targets.
+    * But you, the `actor` who shot it, are responsible for making sure you hit the initial target.
+    * And if you're expecting something in return, and don't get it, you're also responsible for shooting another dart.
+  * We, the programmers, are responsible for making sure misses don't happen, and that if they do, the program doesn't crash.

+Keep this in mind as you read through the following sections, and the RoboTorq economy will take shape in your mind soon enough.

 ## Other Key Terms & Data Structures

 From here, we can start defining key terms more readily.